-- Public housing agency bonds issued before January 29, 1987, by agencies located outside Wisconsin where the interest therefrom qualifies for exemption from federal taxation for a reason other than or in addition to section 103 of the IRC - Local exposition district bonds - Wisconsin professional baseball park district bonds - Bonds issued by the Government of Puerto Rico, Guam, the Virgin Islands or, for bonds issued after October 16, 2004, the Government of American Samoa - Local cultural arts district bonds - Wisconsin professional football stadium bonds - Wisconsin Aerospace Authority bonds - Bonds issued on or after October 27, 2007, by the Wisconsin Health and Education Facilities Authority to fund acquisition of information technology hardware or software - Conduit revenue bonds issued under sec.
+- Public housing agency bonds issued before January 29, 1987, by agencies located outside Wisconsin where the interest therefrom qualifies for exemption from federal taxation for a reason other than or in addition to section 103 of the IRC - Local exposition district bonds - Wisconsin professional baseball park district bonds - Bonds issued by the Government of Puerto Rico, Guam, the Virgin Islands or, for bonds issued after October 16, 2004, the Government of American Samoa - · Local cultural arts district bonds - Wisconsin professional football stadium bonds - Wisconsin Aerospace Authority bonds - Bonds issued on or after October 27, 2007, by the Wisconsin Health and Education Facilities Authority to fund acquisition of information technology hardware or software - Conduit revenue bonds issued under sec.
 66.0304, Wis.
 Stats., if the bonds or notes are used to fund multifamily affordable housing projects or elderly housing projects in Wisconsin and the Wisconsin Health and Education Facilities Authority has the authority to issue the bonds.
 The bonds or notes are used by a health facility to fund the acquisition of information technology hardware or software in Wisconsin and the Wisconsin Health and Educational Facilities Authority has the authority to issue the bonds.
-Bonds or notes issued to fund a redevelopment project or housing project in Wisconsin. - Bonds issued by the Wisconsin Housing and Economic Development Authority to provide loans to a public affairs network - Line 2.
+Bonds or notes issued to fund a redevelopment project or housing project in Wisconsin. - Bonds issued by the Wisconsin Housing and Economic Development Authority to provide loans to a public affairs network - Wisconsin Health and Educational Facilities Authority Bonds if the bonds or notes are issued for the benefit of a person who is eligible to receive the proceeds from another entity for the same purpose for which the bonds or notes are issued and the interest income received from the other bonds or notes is exempt from Wisconsin taxation. - Line 2.
 State Taxes Enter taxes imposed by Wisconsin, any other state, and the District of Columbia that are value-added taxes, single business taxes, or taxes on or measured by net income, gross income, gross receipts, or capital stock and that were deducted in computing federal taxable income.

-NOTE: The state taxes you add back on line 2 should include all components of the Michigan Business Tax and the Texas Margins Tax regardless of which computation is used.
+NOTE: The state taxes you add back on line 2 should include all components of the Texas Margins Tax regardless of which computation is used.
 However, the Ohio Commercial Activity Tax is not required to be added back since it is deductible.